gieseladev/LyricsFinder/README.md

 ## Installation

-> **Note that** `sudo` or `sudo -H` may be required to install depending on your system setup.
+> **Note that** `sudo` may be required to install depending on your system setup.
 If any permission errors occur, please use the sudo flags.

 > **This package can easily be installed with one of `pip` or `pip3` as follows:**